nicolaslara/django/orm_notes.md

  * Keeping async and sync connections at the same time
  * Async backends rely on pools.
 We need to generalize the wrapper to support pools
+ * This may be an issue when using s2a/a2s: https://stackoverflow.com/a/32059639.
+   Similar issues exist on other backends.

 ## Required work